CONDITIONS TREATED

 • Unusual attachment to one particular toy or object

-• Not responding to sounds, voices or name
+• Not responding to sounds, voices, or names

 • Loss of skills at any time